 From Rise to Ruins – a programme of digital talks

-This series of talks is aimed at improving our understanding of what was there and what has, over time, been lost, so that people can fully appreciate the importance of the Abbey of St Edmund.
+This series of talks was aimed at improving our understanding of what was there and what has, over time, been lost, so that people can fully appreciate the importance of the Abbey of St Edmund.

 The speakers draw upon the vast body of research carried out since the Abbey was closed down (dissolved) in 1539.
 This research covers many different aspects, each of which can which help us to understand the true splendour of the Abbey and how it worked within the medieval world, now lost.